BIDS/MLStatsForum/index.md

 of the UC Berkeley and Berkeley Lab communities are welcome and encouraged to attend.
-To receive email notifications about upcoming meetings, or to request more information, please contact the organizers (Vanessa Boehm, Aditi Krishnapriyan, Vinicius Mikuni, Mariel Pettee, and Shashank Subramanian) at [berkeleymlforum@gmail.com](mailto:berkeleymlforum@gmail.com).
+To receive email notifications about upcoming meetings, or to request more information, please contact the organizers (Vanessa Boehm, Aditi Krishnapriyan, Vinicius Mikuni, Mariel Pettee, Fernando Torales Acosta, and Shashank Subramanian) at [berkeleymlforum@gmail.com](mailto:berkeleymlforum@gmail.com).

 See also the [BIDS event listing](https://bids.berkeley.edu/research/machine-learning-and-science-forum).